ammarhakim/ammar-simjournal/je/je31/je31-antilim-adv.rst

   :width: 100%
   :align: center

-  Time history of :math:`\sum | f_0 |` for standard DG (orange) and
+  Time history of :math:`\int f_0 d\mathbf{x}` for standard DG
-  AL-DG (blue), for square-top-hat initial condition.
+  (orange) and AL-DG (blue), for square-top-hat initial condition.
 The AL-DG scheme preserves positivity of the cell averages exactly.
 Note that for this case the AL-DG scheme does not enforce positivity at interior control nodes.

 For this initial condition even the AL-DG scheme does not maintain positivity at interior control points.
-To check the impact of this, I re-run both the standard DG and AL-DG schemes with sub-cell diffusion applied as post-processing after each RK stage.
+To check the impact of this, we re-run both the standard DG and AL-DG schemes with sub-cell diffusion applied as post-processing after each RK stage.